octopusthink/octopusthink.com/README.md

 ### Running tests

-All pull requests must pass the linter rules to be merged into master.
+All pull requests must pass the linter rules to be merged into `master`.
 Tests are run against branches using GitHub Actions, but you can also run tests locally:

 ```bash
 npm run lint